OmniModLoader/ASMHelper/README.md

 # ASM Helper

-ASM Helper is a library designed to facilitate the modification of JAR files, simplifying the process of making changes to ModFiles within the Universal framework.
+ASM Helper is a library designed to facilitate the modification of JAR files, simplifying the process of making changes to ModFiles within the OmniMC framework.
-This library is versatile and can be utilized in various contexts beyond Universal.
+This library is versatile and can be utilized in various contexts beyond OmniMC.

 # Examples